gcallah/BookReviews/jones.md

 extension.
 These things are not illusions that must be dispelled by Berkeley's
 philosophy: they are realities whose basis is explained by it.

+"Here, as in so many other locations in seventeenth- and eighteenth-century social thought, the possibility that rank produces, or is otherwise complicit in, the adumbration of natural rights to justice and equity is mysteriously invisible" (192).

+Jones should remember the parochialism is not limited to earlier ages: It is quite possible that a social thinker from the 1700s would note how mysterious it is that 21st-century social thinkers believe that rank is in conflict with natural rights to justice and equity.

 ## Bibliography